root glacier trail alaska wrangell st elias

 Related: How to plan a trip to McCarthy

 Whether you’re an experienced hiker or just looking for a new challenge, an Alaska glacier hike will surely be a highlight of your trip.
 The trail is about 4.5 miles round trip to the Root Glacier.
-But, once there, it’s a free for all for where you’ll want to go.
+But, once there, it’s a free-for-all for where you’ll want to go.
 We dive into everything you’ll need about an Alaska glacier hike below.

 You’re walking on snow and ice that’s been frozen for potentially millions of years.
 But it’s also a wonderful experience you’ll remember for the rest of your life!
 In my view, getting on the Root Glacier Trail is the best glacier in Alaska (that you can visit easily).

-The best time to visit the Root Glacier
+The best time to visit the Root Glacier Trail

 Summer all the way.
 The town doesn’t really open up until the end of May, so June through September are the most popular months for hiking on the Root Glacier, along with other activities.
 The phrase “summer starts Memorial Day Weekend” is treated as gospel in Alaska.